Jury to resume deliberations in Roy Moore defamation case

 MONTGOMERY, Ala.
 (AP) — A jury was set to resume deliberations Wednesday on competing defamation lawsuits filed by former U.S. Senate candidate Roy Moore and a woman who accused him of molesting her decades ago when she was 14.

 After meeting for about an hour Tuesday on the claims by Moore and Leigh Corfman, the jury asked to go home and view videos that were introduced as evidence when they returned.
-The judge agreed, but it wasn't known what videos the panel wanted to see.
+The videos show statements Moore made, at campaign events and in media interviews, denying the accusations.

 Corfman maintains Moore sexually touched her in 1979 when she was a teen and he was a 32-year-old assistant district attorney.
 Corfman filed suit alleging Moore defamed her by branding her a liar when he denied the accusations.